llm-bible/llm-bible.github.io/_publications/zhou2024star.markdown

 bibkey: zhou2024star
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.14497"}
-tags: ['Agentic', 'Efficiency and Optimization', 'Training Techniques', 'Tools', 'RAG']
+tags: ['Agentic', 'Efficiency and Optimization', 'Tools', 'RAG', 'Training Techniques']
 ---
 The efficacy of large language models (LLMs) on downstream tasks usually hinges on instruction tuning, which relies critically on the quality of